 |Albero della Fecondità

-The Albero della Fecondità is a peculiar fresco, found on one of the walls of the Fonti dell’Abbondanza in Massa Marittima’s Piazza del Duomo.
+The Albero della Fecondità is a peculiar and vulgar fresco found on one of the walls of the Fonti dell’Abbondanza in Massa Marittima’s Piazza del Duomo.

 A beautiful lake with all the tranquility of a nature park is the last thing you’d expect to find in Massa Marittima, but it’s there, and it has an Etruscan history.

-The Maremma’s premier archaeological museum after the one in Grosseto.
-On display are the fossils of a primitive primate and a stone flint man carved in 3,000BC.
+Massa Marittima’s archaeological museum has relics spanning the millennia, including the fossils of a primitive primate and a stone flint man carved in 3,000BC.

 |Museo di Arte e Storia delle Miniere